spotinst/help/src/docs/spot-pc/README.md

 - **Powerful console with rich analytic dashboards** - Complete visibility to user session and session VM performance, along with automation tools to make configuration more efficient.

-- **Application lifecycle management** - workflow driven tasks to create and manage both images and application installation packages, including MSIX App Attach and scripted installs.
+- **Application lifecycle management** - Workflow driven tasks to create and manage both images and application installation packages, including MSIX App Attach and scripted installs.

 **Let the experts manage your cloud desktops so you can focus on your business.
 Benefits of Spot PC include:**

-- **Elimination of operational burdens** - with fully managed cloud desktops from our experts, your IT resources can focus on what they do best, making end users productive and helping your business grow.
+- **Elimination of operational burdens** - With fully managed cloud desktops from our experts, your IT resources can focus on what they do best, making end users productive and helping your business grow.

 - **Deliver more cloud desktops at less cost** - Utilizing Spot by NetApp optimization and automation technologies, Spot PC reduces management and infrastructure costs by up to 70%.